-Recent news headlines have brought the opioid crisis in America back into the spotlight, particularly as lawmakers on Capitol Hill weigh in on funding for addiction in light of healthcare changes.
+Recent news headlines have brought the current opioid crisis in America back into the spotlight, particularly as lawmakers on Capitol Hill weigh in on funding for addiction and the in light of healthcare changes.
 In March of this year, the president labeled opioid abuse in the United States as a “total epidemic,” issuing an executive order which would effectively create a commission designed to combat opioid addiction and the current opioid crisis.

 While the appointment of this commission focuses on addressing this crisis, policymakers and healthcare professionals alike are learning from communities that have been severely impacted by overdoses related to opioids, including painkillers and heroin.

 Dangers of the Current Opioid Crisis

 In the face of changes to our healthcare system, many are concerned about resources that will be available to help address the opioid crisis in the United States.
 However, on the grounds where people are being directly impacted by opioid abuse, there is a sense of hope in the power of community to spur change.

 Every day, more than 130 people in the United States die after overdosing on opioids.
 According to the National Institute on Drug Abuse, between 26.4 and 36 million people abuse opioids worldwide, with an estimated 2.1 million people in the United States struggling with substance use disorders related to prescription opioid pain relievers .